shun-liang/yt2doc/examples/Carolynn Levy And Panel (Jon Levy, Jason Kwon) - Startup Legal Mechanics.md

 Now, immigration is particularly tricky.
 You know, it's a political issue, obviously, now.
 So it's the landscape's always changing.
 But it's also, it's more of an art than a science.
 So it's always been very difficult for us jumping in, knowing the basics, to talk about immigration.
 We're really not experts in this area, and you definitely need to speak to an expert.

-## C-Corps vs. S-Corps: Taxation and Investment
+## C-Corps vs S-Corps: Taxation and Invesment

 Yeah, okay.
 Jason, should I be a C-Corp or an S-Corp?

 C-Corp.
 So if you just file in Delaware, you're kind of a C-Corp by default.
 In order to actually be an S-Corp, you have to make an election on a tax form.
 And the difference between the two, of the C-Corp or S-Corp, is S-Corp is pass-through taxation, so it's tax transparent.
 So any income earned by the corporation is then passed through to its owners.
 The C-Corp cuts off the income at the level of the corporation.
 And the corporation pays taxes.
 And so the reason why you want to be a C-Corp is that's the kind of entity that investors are used to investing in.
 And also, when you actually take investment from outside investors, it will blow the S-Corp election most of the time anyway.

-## Equity for Employees During Incorporation
+## Equity for early employees: 10-20%

 Okay.
 John, how much equity should we save for our first employees or key hires during the incorporation of the company?

 That depends on the size of the company and how many people you need to hire.
 I would say, you know, the standards of probably 10% to 20% people think is going to be, you know, saved for employees.
 But it's definitely specific to the company.
 So I would, you know, this is a situation where it's very easy for me to say, hey, you should be very generous with your employees and, you know, have alignment and make sure they're benefiting from the upside in the company.
 It is something I believe very strongly.
 And especially if you have good employees, you want to keep them.
 You want them aligned with your mission.
 So it's worth, you know, thinking about this in a long-term view, having a long-term view and, you know, setting up everyone for success.
 The online platforms, Clerky and Stripe Alice, well, I know Clerky for sure, has, you can actually create a stop option pool at Formation if you want to.
 So if you've already thought that far ahead and you know you want to have a plan set up, you can do that at Formation.
 I would say, though, the vast majority of companies actually wait and don't adopt a stock option plan until they're a little farther along.

-## Unpaid Interns: Generally Illegal
+## Unpaid Interns: Legality & Exceptions

 Jason, is it illegal to have unpaid interns?

 Generally, yes.
 So you just went over this in the fundamentals.
 So you want to avoid unpaid employees.
 Interns are going to be generally considered employees.
 And then there are some exceptions you can use or take advantage of for giving people, you know, sort of college credit if they're college interns or things like that.
 But, you know, that's going to take some work on your part to actually learn those rules and you're probably going to need to talk to a lawyer for those things.
 And if you want to get people, the help of people and, you know, just pay them in the form of equity, again, you know, that was already covered by Carolyn's presentation.
 They could be contractors, but there are standards for when somebody is classified as a contractor versus an employee.
 And those standards got just recently more are harder to satisfy given some of the California Supreme Court rulings.
 We had a YC company once that had 14 interns, 14 unpaid interns.
 That was a big mess.

-## Legal Practices for Starting Nonprofits
+## Starting a Nonprofit: Legal Practices and Partner Selection

 Okay.
 John, there's a ton of advice out there for how to properly structure for a nonprofit for a for-profit startup.
 What about nonprofits?
 What's the best legal practices for starting a nonprofit startup?